-New Web site merges corporate site with Disney Blast Online
+The Walt Disney Co. bowed the revamped Disney.com Web site Monday, one that merges its corporate site with the subscriber-based Disney Blast Online service.

 As a blend of both, the new, flashy site, to be updated daily, features 12 channels, including games, activities, stories, movies, music, television, history and e-commerce areas such as the Disney Store Online and a vacation-planning service which points Web users to the company’s theme parks and cruise line.

 Incorporating all of the media giant’s other corporate brands, site also includes links to its cable and radio channels, as well as records and books, among others.
 Additionally, site prominently features the Go Network, Disney’s joint search service venture with Infoseek.